 Valley Fever’s on the rise.
 Learn how you can protect your employees

-Did you read last month where Cal OSHA fined six companies nearly $250,000 for workplace safety and health violations after reports that their employees contracted Valley Fever on a solar project construction site in Monterey County?
+Last year Cal OSHA fined six companies nearly $250,000 for workplace safety and health violations after reports that their employees contracted Valley Fever on a solar project construction site in Monterey County.
 That’s why we’re dedicating this blog post to Valley Fever: what it is, and steps you can take to guard your employees against getting infected.

 What is Valley Fever?